Blake Butler (author)

 Blake Butler (born 1979) is an American writer and editor.
-He edits the literature blog HTMLGIANT, and two journals: Lamination Colony, and concurrently with co-editor Ken Baumann, No Colony.
-His other writing has appeared in Birkensnake, The Believer, Unsaid, Fence, Willow Springs, The Lifted Brow, Opium Magazine, Gigantic and Black Warrior Review.
-He also wrote a regular column for Vice Magazine.
+He edits the literature blog HTMLGIANT and two journals: Lamination Colony, and, with co-editor Ken Baumann, No Colony.
+His writing has appeared in Birkensnake, The Believer, Unsaid, Fence, Willow Springs, The Lifted Brow, Opium Magazine, Gigantic and Black Warrior Review.
+He also wrote a regular column for Vice magazine.

-Butler attended Georgia Tech, where he majored in multi-media design.
+Butler attended Georgia Tech, where he majored in multimedia design.
 He went on to Bennington College for his Master of Fine Arts.
+He was married to poet and memoirist Molly Brodak from 2017 until her death in 2020.
+Since 2022 he has been married to writer Megan Boyle.

-Commentary on his works
+Commentary on his work

-Publishers Weekly has called him "an endlessly surprising, funny, and subversive writer".
-About There Is No Year, Library Journal says, "This artfully crafted, stunning piece of nontraditional literature is recommended for contemporary literature fans looking for something out of the ordinary.
-Butler integrates unusual elements into his novel, such as interview-style monologs and in later chapters poetry-like stanzas.
+Publishers Weekly has called Butler "an endlessly surprising, funny, and subversive writer".
+Of There Is No Year, Library Journal wrote, "This artfully crafted, stunning piece of nontraditional literature is recommended for contemporary literature fans looking for something out of the ordinary. ...
 Also recommended for students of literature, psychology, and philosophy, as the distinctive writing style and creative insight into the minds of one family deserve analysis.
-Kirkus Reviews says, "For those who like their prose fresh out of a cleaner and more traditional wellspring, Blake's writing can prove tedious at best and arduous at worst.
-But for those who lean toward writing that is more visceral, taxing or outright demanding of the reader, this might be the right cup of tea..."
+Kirkus Reviews wrote, "For those who like their prose fresh out of a cleaner and more traditional wellspring, Blake's writing can prove tedious at best and arduous at worst.
+But for those who lean toward writing that is more visceral, taxing or outright demanding of the reader, this might be the right cup of tea".